This Is What I Live For

 This Is What I Live For is the tenth studio album by Blue October, released via Up/Down-Brando Records on October 23, 2020 after originally being scheduled for September 18, 2020.
 The artwork for the album was created by Phillip Nichols.
 This Is What I Live For is the first Blue October studio album to feature lead guitarist Will Knaak on every song.
 The album also marks the first appearance of Justin Furstenfeld's daughter Blue Reed on one of the band's recordings, providing vocals on the song "Fight for Love".
-The title track features vocals and lyrics by Steve Schiltz of Longwave, a longtime collaborator and defacto session member of Blue October.
+The title track features vocals and lyrics by Steve Schiltz of Longwave, a longtime collaborator and de facto session member of Blue October.
 The songs “I Will Follow You” and “This is What I Live For” were recorded at Peter Gabriel's Real World Studios.
+The song "Only Lost is Found" samples the Idaho song "Live Today Again" from the 2005 album The Lone Gunman.

 Promotion

 The first single, "Oh My My", reached the top 10 on the alternative rock radio chart in September 2020.
 The group also released a music video for "Oh My My".
 However, because of the COVID-19 pandemic, the band members did not appear in the video; instead it was created by animator Johnny Chew.